chris-rutkowski/RestSMTP/README.md

       - 80:80
 ```

-### port/network hints
+### Port and network tips

-- if port 80 on your host is busy, use any other port e.g. `12345:80`
+- if port 80 is busy on your host, use any other port e.g. `12345:80`
 - if you use reverse proxy or other facade it may be useful to listen on localhost only `127.0.0.1:12345:80`, or skip exposing ports and use docker networks

 ### Configuration for GMail